nschorgh/Planetary-Code-Collection/README.md

 ---

+### Notes

-NOTE: Third party source code from Numerical Recipes is covered by a separate copyright.
+Third party source code from Numerical Recipes is covered by a separate copyright.
 These are files ending with .for.
 A few code snippets from other sources are also used, as documented in the source code.

 ### ACKNOWLEDGMENTS